 The school council is a group of pupils elected by their fellow pupils to represent their opinions and raise issues with the headteacher and governors in the school.

 The school council also take forward projects on behalf of the pupils and are sometimes involved in interviewing staff as part of the recruitment process.
+The school council also support the staff with Safeguarding in school.

 The school council: